• Skip to primary navigation

 • Make sure that you have enough water and snacks to get you through the hike.
 There is a small store at the trailhead but the prices are a lot steeper than in Antigua.

 • Dress in layers.
-It was hot at the trailhead and heading up the mountain but once we got to the top the temperature dropped dramatically.
+It can be hot at the trailhead and heading up the mountain but the temperature drops dramatically at the top.

 • Wear sturdy shoes.
 The lava rocks are sharp and hard to walk on.
 It would be difficult to walk from the viewpoint at the top of the hill down to the lava field in sandals.